Manish Malhotra: Stylist and designer

-Malhotra is known for making women feel sultry in sarees.

-In 2006, Johar once again reached out to Malhotra to style the entire cast of his ensemble musical romantic drama Kabhi Alvida Naa Kehna.
-Malhotra received widespread acclaim for his styling in the film - right from Shah Rukh Khan's preppy athleisure wear, Rani Mukherji's chiffon sarees, halter blouses and trench coats, Abhishek Bachchan's working guy formal wear, Preity Zinta's chic fashionista skirts, scarves, tops and dresses, Amitabh Bachchan's classic suits to Kirron Kher's homely long skirts, sweaters, stoles and kurtas - all of which received praise from critics and the audience.

 In 2007, Malhotra styled Kareena Kapoor's character, Geet in the film Jab We Met.
 The film saw the rise of harem pants paired with long t-shirts, phulkari scarves, corset tops (with the popular red skirt), and hoop earrings with short kurtas.

-In 2008, Malhotra was widely praised for Priyanka Chopra's look in the film Dostana.
+In 2008, Malhotra was praised for Priyanka Chopra's look in the film Dostana.
 Based in Miami. the vibe of the film was cool chic, and so were the costumes.
-It saw her in the iconic shimmering golden swimsuit, and her classic silver saree with a sensuous blouse from the song "Desi Girl" launched many versions of the same.
+It saw her in a golden swimsuit, and her classic silver saree with a blouse from the song "Desi Girl" launched many versions of the same.

 In 2013, Malhotra styled and designed the look for Deepika Padukone's character, Naina Talwar, in Ayan Mukerji's Yeh Jawaani Hai Deewani.
-The electric blue saree with a black shimmer blouse, her form-fitting kurtas with plunging necklines, low waist lehengas with short blouses, or floral dresses paired with sweaters and denim jackets, Malhotra's outfits received a lot of attention and praise.

-His body of work of over 1000 films and designing innumerable looks for actors including Rekha, Sridevi, Raveena Tandon, Kajol, Sushmita Sen to the generation of Aishwarya Rai Bachchan, Priyanka Chopra, Kareena Kapoor Khan, Deepika Padukone, Katrina Kaif, Anushka Sharma, Alia Bhatt, Janhvi Kapoor, Sara Ali Khan, Ananya Pandey, and many others, Malhotra has been telling stories through all his creations for three decades now.
+Manish Malhotra was a judge panellist on the reality show Myntra Fashion Superstar which hunts India’s next big fashion influencer on the Myntra App.

-The veteran was bestowed with the Filmfare Award for 30 years of outstanding contribution to Bollywood fashion.
+Malhotra was awarded the Filmfare Award for 30 years of outstanding contribution to Bollywood fashion.

-The visionary, revivalist, designer continues to accolade with many prestigious awards to date.